Nebraska was down to its very last play.

 The Huskers defense struck in the third quarter when Avery Moss picked off a Trevor Siemian pass for a 25-yard touchdown to notch things up at 21-21.
 The fourth quarter was a defensive struggle before Nebraska starter Tommy Armstrong made what appeared to be a colossal mistake, throwing an interception to Northwestern’s Tyler Scott with 2:25 to go.

-Scott returned the interception to the Nebraska 7-yard line, but the Husker defense stood tall, and limited the Wildcats to just a 21-yard Jeff Budzien field goal, which ultimately set up Kellogg and Westerkamp’s heroics.
+Scott returned the interception to the Nebraska seven yard-line, but the Husker defense stood tall, and limited the Wildcats to just a 21-yard Jeff Budzien field goal, which ultimately set up Kellogg and Westerkamp’s heroics.

 The Huskers took over with just 1:20 to go with no timeouts remaining.
-Kellogg replaced Armstrong, but after a Max Chapman sack, Nebraska faced a fourth-and-15 from its own 24.
+Kellogg replaced Armstrong, but after a Max Chapman sack, Nebraska faced a fourth and 15 from their own 24.
 Kellogg found Ameer Abdullah, who made a fantastic individual effort to dive for the crucial first down.

 - - -